 Register Now

 Course Information

-This program is designed to close the knowledge gaps of physicians and all healthcare professionals regarding gender- and sex-specific differences in CVD, the impact these differences have on treatment options, and the importance of identifying women at risk for CVD, by utilizing the most current evidence-based treatment strategies for optimizing patient-centered care.
+This activity is designed provide healthcare providers knowledge regarding gender disparities in CVD, the impact these differences have on treatment options and the importance of identifying women at risk for CVD.

-• Describe the different manifestations of CVD in women and sex differences in their response to risk factors and treatments
+• Describe the different manifestations of CVD in women and differences in their response to treatments

+Register Now